Sunday, February 26, 2012

 Bowie was inspired to write Heroes after seeing two lovers kiss at the Berlin Wall.
 To him it symbolized overcoming all obstacles.

-This is the live version from the Serious Moonlight tour:
+This is the live version from the Freddie Mercury tribute concert, 1992: